gullerya/data-tier/readme.md

 * __1.14.0__
   * upgrading `object-observer` dependency, which has a fix for a proper handling of an Error objects

-* __1.13.1__
-  * fixed [issue #32](https://github.com/gullerya/data-tier/issues/32) - when mistakenly same property tied more than once - error is shown, the first one is effective
-  * fixed [issue #33](https://github.com/gullerya/data-tier/issues/33) - fixes a defect with NULL value in the deep object's tied path
-  * fixed issue (non-reported) with creation of non existing path by change event

 ## Loading the library